Music for the Non-MajorPage address: https://www.mnsu.edu/music/general_music.html

 If you are curious about music, we offer several courses in General Education that offer an opportunity to explore areas that interest you.

-This class covers classical music from its beginnings to the present day.
-Much of that music was the pop music of its day.
+This class covers a wide range ofmusical topics, including the Classical tradition from its beginnings in the Great Cathedrals and courts of Europe, to the exciting film scores and video game soundtracks of the present day.
+Beethoven was the wild revolutionary of his era.
+This course looks at how and why.
 This course meets Goal Area 6 of the General Education curriculum.
 It meets every semester, as well as most summer sessions.

 Pop Music is a multi-billion dollar industry today.
 What is it, and where did it come from?
 Learn about the origins of jazz in the music of African-Americans, its growth from Dixieland through the Big Band era (with the contributions of performers like Louis Armstrong and Duke Ellington) to its influences on musical styles in the present day.
+Why does Country Music sound the way it does and talk about certain things over and over again?
+This course shows you why!
 This course meets Goal Areas 6 & 7, as well as the Diverse Cultures - Purple requirement.
 It meets in the fall semester, as well as some summer sessions.

 Rock music has fans in every country and in every culture.
 It really is a "universal" language, but it didn't start that way.
 It began as black Rhythm and Blues in the 40's, and through to the present, minority groups have and a major influence on the music.
+R&B, Heavy Metal, Disco, Rap, Folk Rock and Techno.
+Its all here.
 This course meets Goal Areas 6 & 7, as well as the Diverse Cultures - Purple requirement.
 It meets in the fall semester, as well as some summer sessions.

 Explore the musics of the world and the cultures that they come from.
 Participation in musical events on and/or off-campus is required--but students who have taken the class tell us that those events (concerts/festivals/celebrations) bring the course content to life.
 This course meets Goal Areas 6 & 8 as well as the Diverse Cultures - Gold requirement.
 It is offered every semester, as well as some summer sessions.